dmbee/seglearn/README.rst

 seglearn
 ========

-Seglearn is a python package for machine learning time series or sequences using a sliding window segmentation.
+Seglearn is a python package for machine learning time series or sequences.
 It provides an integrated pipeline for segmentation, feature extraction, feature processing, and final estimator.
 Seglearn provides a flexible approach to multivariate time series and contextual data for classification, regression, and forecasting problems.
 It is compatible with scikit-learn_.

 Documentation
 -------------